APPLITICS/lifematrix-deck-automation/README.md

 ├── run_pipeline.R             # Core function to build all slides
 ├── instructions.R             # Structured list of slide instructions

-simulated_data/
+data/
 ├── simulated_pipeline_input.csv  # Preprocessed survey data for pipeline

-automation.pptx                # Reference slide deck for validation main.R                         # Script to load data and run the pipeline
+provided_reference_deck.pptx   # Reference slide deck for validation main.R                         # Script to load data and run the pipeline
 ```
 ---
 ## Data Format

-The `simulated_pipeline_input.csv` file contains detailled survey data and is the main data source for the slide generation pipeline.
-Each row represents a single observation or aggregated group, and each column provides a specific metric.
+The `simulated_pipeline_input.csv` file contains detailed survey data and is the main data source for the slide generation pipeline.
+Each row represents a single user input, and each column provides a specific metric or category.

 ### Column Naming Convention